srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - Need to check for environment type before using environment-specific APIs
    - Fetch API implementation differs between environments

+5. **Testing in ESM Environment**:
+   - Jest requires special configuration for ESM support
+   - Need to use the --experimental-vm-modules flag
+   - Import mocking works differently in ESM
+   - TypeScript paths need to be mapped correctly

 ### Process Improvements

 1. **Documentation First**: